 “We had to adapt to costly foreign technology that broke down and needed gasoline,” Berthe said.
 “It couldn’t bring us home like dogs could.”

-“Apologies and acknowledgement will not bring back what you lost,” Anandasangaree said.
+“Apologies and acknowledgment will not bring back what you lost,” Anandasangaree said.

-He said he hopes it can give Inuit communities some closure and that Inuit and the government can move forward together.
+He said he hoped it could give Inuit communities some closure and that Inuit and the government can move forward together.

 Pita Aatami, president of Makivvik said the $45 million will go toward revitalizing the culture of dog team ownership in the region, and “all the things people need to raise dog teams.”
 That includes training, food and fencing.